yeti-platform/yeti/README.md

 it.

-Yeti was born out of frustration of having to answer the question "where have I seen this artifact before?" or Googling crimeware domains to tie them to a family.
+Yeti was born out of frustration of having to answer the question "where have I seen this artifact before?" or Googling shady domains to tie them to a malware family.

 In a nutshell, Yeti allows you to: